-The Gaboon viper preferred type of habitat are the sub-Saharan tropical rain forests and woodlands on the fringes of these forests.
-They are found for the mot part at the lower altitudes, but sometimes they can be found as high as 1500 up to 2000 meters.
+The Gaboon viper preferred types of habitat are the sub-Saharan tropical rain forests and woodlands on the fringes of these forests.
+They are found for the most part at the lower altitudes, but sometimes they can be found as high as 1500 up to 2000 meters.
 The species is mostly nocturnal.

 The Gaboon viper is not only the largest member of the genus Bitis is also the heaviest venomous snake in Africa.
 It reaches lengths up to 1.8 meters (6 ft) and can weigh up to an excess of 20 kg in some cases.
 The gaboon viper presumably lives for about 18 years in the wild.

 It features a large triangular shaped head that tapers into a narrow neck and their large and thick body.
 Females are generally larger, and heavier than male snakes.